wagtail/wagtail/docs/advanced_topics/images/title_generation_on_upload.md

 For single image uploads, the custom event will only run if the title does not already have a value so that we do not overwrite whatever the user has typed.

-You can prevent the default behaviour by calling `event.preventDefault()`.
+You can prevent the default behavior by calling `event.preventDefault()`.
 For the single upload page or modals, this will not pre-fill any value into the title.
-For multiple upload, this will avoid any title submission and use the filename title only (with file extension) as a title is required to save the image.
+For multiple uploads, this will avoid any title submission and use the filename title only (with file extension) as a title is required to save the image.

 The event will 'bubble' up so that you can simply add a global `document` listener to capture all of these events, or you can scope your listener or handler logic as needed to ensure you only adjust titles in some specific scenarios.